 Here are some terms that you may need to know when dealing with fittings:

-- Street - a street fitting, also called a spigot, has one end that is the same size as pipe so that it can fit into other fittings.
+Street - a street fitting, also called a spigot, has one end that is the same size as the pipe so that it can fit into other fittings.

-- Swivel - is the ability to adjust a connection through use of a spin-able connection.
+Swivel - is the ability to adjust a connection through the use of a spin-able connection.

-- Barb - this is a tapered end of a fitting, designed to insert into flexible pipe, like PEX or HPET.
+Barb - this is a tapered end of a fitting, designed to insert into flexible pipes, like PEX or HPET.

 Here are all the types of pipe fittings: